netbrain/zwift/README.md

 ZWIFT_PASSWORD=password
 ```

-where `username` is your Zwift account email, and `password` your Zwift account password, respectively.
+Where `username` is your zwift account email, and `password` your zwift account password, respectively.

-The credentials will be used to authenticate before launching the Zwift app, and the user should be logged in automatically in
+The credentials will be used to authenticate before launching the zwift app, and the user should be logged in automatically in
 the game.

-Note: This will be loaded by zwift.sh in cleartext as environment variables into the container.
+NOTE: This will be loaded by `zwift.sh` in cleartext as environment variables into the container.

-Alternatively, instead of saving your password in the file, you can save your password in the SecretService keyring like so:
+Alternatively, instead of saving your password in the file, you can save your password in the secret service keyring like so:

 ```text
 secret-tool store --label "Zwift password for ${ZWIFT_USERNAME}" application zwift username ${ZWIFT_USERNAME}